Latest Country Reports

 Protection of Refugees

-In 2009 the government assumed responsibility from the UN High Commission for Refugees (UNHCR) for making refugee status determinations.
-While formally there is a system for granting refugee status, in practice it was inactive.
-The government has not developed support services for individuals awaiting a refugee status determination.
+In 2009 the government assumed responsibility from the UN High Commissioner for Refugees (UNHCR) for making refugee status determinations.
+While formally there is a system for granting refugee status, it was inactive.
+The government had not developed support services for individuals awaiting refugee status determination.
 The UNHCR issues refugee certificates to mandate refugees granted refugee status prior to 2009.
 Those certificates are the only official evidence of a refugee’s legal status.
 Mandate refugees are required to renew the UNHCR certificates with the government annually.
-There were 59 UNHCR-mandate refugees in the country.
+There were 46 UNHCR-mandate refugees in the country.

 Access to Asylum: The country’s laws provide for the granting of asylum or refugee status, and the government has established a system for providing protection to refugees.
 The country has not granted asylum since 2005.